UniTime/unitime-doc/edit-user.md

 ## Screen Description

-The Edit User screen provides interface for changing user's authentication data, if the timetabling application is not connected to any external database for this purpose.
+The Add and Edit User screens provide interfaces for adding a new user or changing user's authentication data, if the timetabling application is not connected to any external database for this purpose.

 ![Edit User](images/edit-user-1.png){:class='screenshot'}